La stagione natalizia

 Although you can find more extravagant decorations (decorazioni) in the United States, Christmas lights (illuminazioni natalizie) and alberi di Natale (Christmas trees) are becoming more popular in Italy.
 In Torino lighting artists illuminate more than twelve miles of streets and squares.
-An 875-yard-tall Christmas tree—the world’s tallest, according to the Guiness Book of Records--made up of 450 lights stands near the top of Monte Ingino, above Gubbio in Umbria.
+An 875-yard-high Christmas tree—reportedly the world’s tallest--with 450 lights stands near the top of Monte Ingino, above Gubbio in Umbria.
 Its bright star can be seen from as far away as Perugia.

 Here are the key dates in a season of celebrations:

 *December 6: La festa di San Nicola, patron saint of shepherds and of Bari--and the inspiration for the American "Santa Claus."